kubeflow/community/guidelines/auth.md

 To provide a better UX, Kubeflow started building Web Apps to ease the use of its controllers.
 However, the story for authentication and authorization
 changes:
-* Authentication is performed by the Istio Gateway, not the K8s API Server.
+* Authentication is performed by a proxy, not the K8s API Server.
 * Authorization is performed by the Web App Backend, not the K8s API Server.

 However, we still want to make sure that the user has the same identity and the